This site requires a more recent version of Adobe Flash Player to function properly.

 Dr Pepper Snapple is the third largest Liquid Refreshment Beverage(LRB) company in the U.S. with further presence in Canada, Mexico and Caribbean.
 Dr Pepper Snapple is a market leader in the flavored Carbonated Soda Drink (CSD) segment.
 Besides CSD, the company is also present in juices, Ready-to-Drink (RTD) teas and mineral water, among others.
 Some of the company's most valuable brands are Dr Pepper, 7UP, Canada Dry, Sunkist, Crush and Snapple.

 Dr Pepper Snapple was formed in 2008 as a spin-off from Britain's Cadbury Schweppes.
 Cadbury Schweppes separated the Americas beverages from its global confectionery business and the entity thus formed was labeled Dr Pepper Snapple.

 Dr Pepper Snapple derives its value primarily from its North American CSD operations.

 Dr Pepper Snapple's market share in the North American CSD is increasing gradually

 While rivals such as Coca Cola and PepsiCo focus on international growth, Dr Pepper Snapple can consolidate and expand its presence in the U.S. and Canada.
-The company's market share has grown from 15.3% back in 2008 to more than 17% currently.
+The company's market share has grown from 15.3% back in 2008 to 16.7% currently.
 In spite of the market size witnessing negative growth, Dr Pepper Snapple has been able to increase the volume of its CSD operations.

 Dr Pepper Snapple has a very limited exposure to emerging markets